-Aseptic meningitis may develop rapidly or over the course of several weeks, depending on the type of organism that is responsible.
+Aseptic meningitis may develop rapidly or over the course of several weeks, depending on the type of organism that caused the condition.

-Most cases of aseptic meningitis occur in children younger than 5 years old.
-The vaccines that protect children from bacterial meningitis are not always effective against aseptic meningitis, which is caused by viruses.
+Anyone can get aseptic meningitis, but the highest rates occur among children under age 5.
+The vaccines that protect children from bacterial meningitis aren’t always effective against aseptic meningitis, which is caused by viruses and other organisms.

-Your child faces an increased risk of catching a virus that can cause meningitis if he or she attends school or daycare.
-Adults who work in schools or care facilities are also at risk.
+Children who attend school or day care are at an increased risk of catching a virus that can cause aseptic meningitis.
+Adults who work in theses facilities are also at risk.

 - body aches

-Infants and toddlers may have any of the following symptoms:
+Infants and toddlers may show the following symptoms:

 - irritability and frequent crying

-Aseptic meningitis is often a mild condition and you may recover from it on your own, without medication.
-Since it is easy to confuse symptoms with cold or flu symptoms, you may never know you had meningitis.
+Aseptic meningitis is often a mild condition, and you may recover without medication or treatment.
+Since many of the symptoms are similar to those of the common cold or flu, you may never even know that you had aseptic meningitis.
 This makes aseptic meningitis different from bacterial meningitis, which causes severe symptoms and may be life-threatening.

-However, you should seek medical treatment if you suspect that you or your child may have meningitis.
+However, you should still seek medical treatment if you suspect that you or your child has aseptic meningitis.
 Without a medical exam, it can be difficult to tell what type of meningitis you have in the early stages.
-Although it rarely happens, aseptic meningitis can cause dangerous complications.
-It’s important that your doctor is able to monitor you until you recover.
+Aseptic meningitis can also cause dangerous complications in some cases, and it’s important for your doctor to monitor your condition until you recover.

-In very rare cases, aseptic meningitis can lead to brain infections.
-Complications are more likely to occur if you do not seek treatment for your condition, or if you have an underlying condition that weakens your immune system.
+In rare cases, aseptic meningitis can lead to brain infections.
+Complications are more likely to occur if you don’t seek treatment for your condition.
+They may also arise if you have an underlying condition that weakens your immune system.

-It’s also important to get plenty of rest, maintain a healthy diet, and avoid contact with others who are sick with cold or flu symptoms.
+You can also prevent meningitis by making sure you get plenty of rest, maintain a healthy diet, and avoid contact with others who have symptoms of a cold or the flu.